 Gareth helps listed and private companies navigate the increasingly challenging corporate law and governance framework.
-He is listed as a "rising star" for corporate governance in the Legal 500 UK 2020 Rankings and was named "next generation lawyer" in the 2019 and 2018 Rankings.
-Clients says that "he is knowledgeable, pragmatic and swift in response" and that he "is incredibly supportive and provides good commercial advice and recommendations".
+He is listed as a "rising star" for corporate governance in the Legal 500 UK 2021 and 2020 Rankings and was named "next generation lawyer" in the 2019 and 2018 Rankings.
+Clients say that "he is knowledgeable, pragmatic and swift in response" and that he "is incredibly supportive and provides good commercial advice and recommendations".

 Gareth is a member of the firm's Corporate Governance Advisory Team, advising companies on a range of governance issues.
 His expertise includes advising on corporate reporting requirements, the Corporate Governance Code, continuing obligations under the Listing Rules and Market Abuse Regulation, company meetings and directors' duties.